sergeiudris/ipfs-cube/readme.txt

 - authoring orgs, org links - no, repo is code only
 - docs - no : only program and readme with two sections - goal and build from source
 - tests - no
+- releases - no: commit hashes as points
 - just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies links - just a program that does its thing, like transmission on linux